 From Plums to Prunes

 Prunes come from plum trees!
-Farmers grow orchards of plum trees and each spring bees help pollinate the little white blossoms so the fruit can start to grow.
+Farmers grow orchards of plum trees and each spring, and bees help pollinate the blossoms so fruit can start to grow.
 As the plums ripen, they turn from green to dark purple.
 Then, it’s harvest time!
-A mechanical harvester grabs the trunk and shakes the fresh fruit onto a fabric-covered frame set under the tree.
+A mechanical harvester grabs the trunk and shakes the fresh fruit onto a fabric-covered frame set up under the tree.
 From there, the fruit takes a ride on a conveyor belt to the bins.
-After weighing and washing, the fresh prune plums are placed on stackable trays and rolled into large tunnels, where they dry in hot air.
-When this is done, the fruit looks like the prunes we are familiar with, but they’re not ready to eat just yet!
+After weighing and washing, the fresh prune plums are stacked onto trays and rolled into large tunnels, where they dry in hot air.
+When this is done, the fruit looks like the prunes we are familiar with, but they’re not ready to eat just yet.
 The prunes still have to get sorted, steamed, pitted and packaged before you can eat them.
 Finally!
 It’s snack time!

 - Although all prunes are plums, not all plums can be prunes.
 Only certain varieties can be dehydrated the right way, turning them into prunes.
 California Prunes are the "Improved French" variety of plums.

-- This variety used in California comes from a French plum called the Petit d’Agen.
-A Frenchman named Louis Pellier came to California during the Gold Rush, but he didn’t find much gold, so he decided to try growing prunes instead.
-He attached part of the French plum tree to a wild American plum tree—a practice that farmers call “grafting”—and created the California Prune that’s famous today.
+- This variety used in California comes from a French plum called La Petite D'Agen.
+A Frenchman named Louis Pellier came to California during the Gold Rush, but he didn't find much gold, so he decided to try growing prunes instead.
+He attached part of the French plum tree to a wild American plum tree—a practice that farmers call "grafting"—and created the California Prune that's famous today.

-- These trees grew so well in California that other growers soon caught on, and orchards began popping up all over the state from the Santa Clara and San Joaquin Valleys to Sacramento, Sonoma, and Napa.
+- These trees grew so well in California that other growers soon caught on, and orchards began popping up all over the state from from the Santa Clara and San Joaquin Valleys to Sacramento, Sonoma and Napa.

-- Today, California supplies 40 percent of the world’s prunes and we send them to over 60 countries each year.
-That’s enough prunes to circle the earth more than six times!
+- Today, California grows 40 percent of the world's prunes and we send them to over 50 countries each year..
+That's enough prunes to circle the earth more than six times!

 - California Prunes are good for your gut, your heart, and even your bones!